felixpacheco/AncestryVAE/README.md

   ``--plots`` generate an interactive scatterplot of the latent space (default=False, requires -metadata).

-  ``--metadata`` Path to the tab-delimited metadata file with column "id" and "label".
+  ``--metadata`` Path to the tab-delimited metadata file with column "id" and "ancestry".

   ``--extra_annot`` extra annotation at the end of the file